10 Things You Must NOT Do in Malaysia

 How to Shake Hands the Malaysian Way

-To shake hands with people of the same gender as you, the Western handshake would suffice.
-However, to earn extra brownie points, do it like the locals do — with both hands.
+However, to earn extra brownie points, do it like the locals do — with both hands at the same time.
 Afterwards, bring your hands to your chest.
-If the other person is much older than you, lower your head and lightly kiss his/her hand.
+If the other person is much older than you, lower your head and bring your nose to their hands.
 But only do this if they are clearly old enough to be your parents.
 Otherwise, you risk offending them by implying that they look that old!

-#9 Go Topless or Strip Naked
+9. Go Topless or Strip Naked

 Again, due to religious reasons, skimpy attire is not very common among the majority of the locals.
 When they go to the beach or public pools, most Malay women would simply swim fully clothed.
 In fact, in some conservative states in the east coast, bikinis are banned outright.